ltc-mweb/libmw/doc/Consensus.md

 * After adding all kernels from a block to the end of the kernel MMR, the size shall match the header's kernel size.
 * After adding all outputs from a block to the end of the output MMR, the root shall match the header's output root.
 * After adding all outputs from a block to the end of the output MMR, the size shall match the header's output size.
-* After adding all rangeproofs from a block to the end of the rangeproof MMR, the root shall match the header's rangeproof root.
-* After adding all rangeproofs from a block to the end of the rangeproof MMR, the size shall match the header's output size.
 ---

 #### UTXO LeafSet